xxks-kkk/KV-store/README.md

 We design two test environments and the test results are reported in the table below.
 We list all test cases and report the performance only on the benchmark test cases.

-- Single machine: we spawn all clients and servers on a single machine and we issue the commands from the pre-generated test cases (using "commandGen.py").
+- *Single* machine: we spawn all clients and servers on a single machine and we issue the commands from the pre-generated test cases (using "commandGen.py").

-- Multiple machines: we use 10 machines with each machine hosts a server or a client.
+- *Multiple* machines: we use 10 machines with each machine hosts a server or a client.
 We issue the commands from the pre-generated test cases (using "commandGen.py").

+**NOTE:** Based on the ip addresses, we choose 10 machines that across computer labs at different locations in GDC.

 We use UTCS lab machines: Intel Xeon 3.60GHz CPU with 16 GB RAM, 240 GB SATA Disk with Ubuntu 16.04.3 LTS to conduct all of our tests.